 When space is at a premium in your home, a sofa bed is a must-have.
 Add one to a home office or spare bedroom and it’s a dual function space; choose one for the living room if you don’t have the luxury of a guest bedroom, or for when you need to put up more people than you have spare rooms.
-Find out what you need to look for to keep both sitters and sleepers happy with our expert sofa bed buying guidance.

 What to consider when choosing a sofa bed?

-Just as when you’re choosing a sofa or armchair, you’ll need to consider how your sofa bed will be used – is it adults-only seating or do you need to take into account the tough time kids and/or four-legged members of the household might give it, too?
+Similarly to when you’re choosing a sofa or armchair, you’ll need to consider how your sofa bed will be used – is it adults-only seating or do you need to take into account the tough time kids and/or four-legged members of the household might give it, too?

 Will it be used for seating daily or every now and then?
 Upholstered seating needs to be well constructed to stand up to daily use, and the fabric and fillings you choose will not only affect comfort and how the sofa bed looks, but its longevity and ease of cleaning, too.